Rohit7798C/OOP-and-DBMS-Notes/README.md

 # OOP-and-DBMS-Notes
 This repository consists of detailed notes of OOP and DBMS subjects w.r.t interview.
+Short and Simple answers for quick revision.